 In the context of our evolutionary history, it's forgivable that we instinctively mix up "recency" and "urgency."
 What's less acceptable is that we keep making the same damn mistake, day after day.
 Here is an experiment for current todo list users to try: make yourself wait as long as possible (ideally 1-2+ days) before taking up a newly added task.
 You can experience firsthand how clarifying and unsatisfying it is to escape the clutches of recency-based list sorting.
 The "unsatisfying" feeling of abstaining from shiny new tasks proves that you're not just working on this because it's going to be fun 🤡.
 You're working on it because, after considering it relative to other opportunities, it is best aligned with your goals.
 In the Amplenote world, we would label that task "Important."

 To benefit from the splendors of Future You requires establishing a channel of communication between your present & future self.
 That "channel of communication" is an organized todo list.
-Following is the todo list from above, if the user were kind enough to Future Them to provide more detail about each task.
-Given the right signal, an effective todo list steers tasks up or down the list (i.e., into or out of the user's attention) from week-to-week:
+As with the depiction above, we see new tasks being added each week, mingling with the preexisting tasks.
+But this time, the user has been kind enough to Future Them to ascribe more detail about each task as it's added.
+Given these details, a better todo list can steer tasks into or out of the user's attention as weeks pass:

 A little bit of labeling goes a long way toward working on more meaningful tasks.
 The movement of tasks up and down the list simulates how Amplenote shifts your tasks if you provide input

-It can be a long todo list, but we recommend instead a list that makes it easy to snooze or dismiss tasks.
+You can keep a long todo list, but we recommend instead a list where it's easy to snooze or trash tasks.
 You want to keep your list as tight as possible.
 When you let a new task linger on your list for a week or two before taking it up, you open a portal to receive the assistance of Future You.

 So far we've proposed a system that can help a user lift themselves out from a recency-based mindset.
 That's a great first step!
 The natural power-up goal is to become "more free," aka "less driven by urgent tasks."
 In an article called "The Procrastination Matrix," Tim Urban (waitbutwhy) proposes a simple method to interpret what should happen to important, urgent, and other tasks: